mgajda/less-arbitrary/towards-better-union.md

 import           Data.Set(Set)

 ```
-Minimal definition of the type:
+Minimal definition of the type^[We describe laws as QuickCheck properties for convenience.]:

 ```haskell
 class Monoid ty